Madrid–Barajas Airport: Development since the 2000s

 On the morning of 30 December 2006, an explosion took place in the carpark building module D attached to Terminal 4.
 Authorities received a bomb threat at approximately 8:15 local time (7:15 GMT), with the caller stating that a car bomb carried with 800 kg of explosive would explode at 9:00 local time (8:00 GMT).
 After receiving the warning, police were able to evacuate part of the airport.
 Later, an anonymous caller stated that ETA claims responsibility for the bombing.
 As a result of the explosion, two Ecuadorians who were sleeping in their cars died.
 The whole module D of the car park was levelled creating around 40,000 tonnes of debris.
 It took workers six days to recover the body of the second victim from the rubble.

 In 2007, the airport processed more than 52 million passengers.
 Barajas was voted "Best Airport" in the 2008 Condé Nast Traveller Reader Awards.

 In December 2010, the Spanish government announced plans to tender Madrid–Barajas airport to companies in the private sector for a period of up to 40 years.

 On 27 January 2012, Spanair suspended all flights affecting Madrid–Barajas as well as other domestic and international connections.
 On 20 September 2012, both runways 15/33 were renamed as 14R/32L (the longest) and 14L/32R (the shortest).

 On 1 August 2015, the first scheduled Airbus A380 flight landed in Madrid-Barajas in a daily service to Dubai by Emirates.

 Following the death of former Spanish Prime Minister, Adolfo Suárez, in 2014, the Spanish Ministry of Public Works and Transport announced that the airport would be renamed Aeropuerto Adolfo Suárez, Madrid–Barajas.
 This renaming seeks recognition for Suárez's role as the first Prime Minister of Spain after the restoration of democracy and his key participation in the transition to democracy after the dictatorship of Francisco Franco.

 In late 2018 and early 2019, Iberia renovated its two lounges in Terminal 4, the Dali and Velazquez lounges.

 In December 2019, the airport's operator Aena announced plans to expand and renovate the existing installations significantly, increasing their yearly capacity from 70 to 80 million passengers and bridging the architectural gap between the original Terminals 1, 2 and 3 and the newer Terminal 4.
-The project has a budget of €750 million and is scheduled to be executed over the period from 2022 to 2026.
+The project has a budget of €750 million and was scheduled to be executed over the period from 2022 to 2026.

 Airlines and destinations

 Passenger

-The following airlines serve regular scheduled flights to and from Madrid:
+The following airlines serve regular scheduled flights to and from Madrid.